paultcochrane/blog-travis-ci-com/_posts/2014-08-20-upcoming-build-environment-updates----august.md

 ## Build Environment Updates

-All environments will receive following updates:
+All environments will receive the following updates:

 1. Chromium browser: 34.0.1847.116 → 36.0.1985.125
 2. CouchDB: 1.5.0 → 1.6.0